QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: Human Evaluation Datasheet

-\paragraph{\qsecbox{Question 5.1: Has the evaluation experiment this sheet is being completed for, or the larger study it is part of, been approved by a research ethics committee?
-If yes, which research ethics committee?}} No. \paragraph{\qsecbox{Question 5.2: Do any of the system outputs (or human-authored stand-ins) evaluated, or do any of the responses collected, in the experiment contain personal data (as defined in GDPR Art.
-4, §1: https://gdpr.eu/article-4-definitions/)?
-If yes, describe data and state how addressed.}} No. \paragraph{\qsecbox{Question 5.3: Do any of the system outputs (or human-authored stand-ins) evaluated, or do any of the responses collected, in the experiment contain special category information (as defined in GDPR Art.
+\subsubsection{\qsecbox{Question 5.3: Do any of the system outputs (or human-authored stand-ins) evaluated, or do any of the responses collected, in the experiment contain special category information (as defined in GDPR Art.
 9, §1: https://gdpr.eu/article-9-processing-special-categories-of-personal-data-prohibited/)?
-If yes, describe data and state how addressed.}} No. \paragraph{\qsecbox{Question 5.4: Have any impact assessments been carried out for the evaluation experiment, and/or any data collected/evaluated in connection with it?
-If yes, summarise approach(es) and outcomes.}} No.
+If yes, describe data and state how addressed.}}